-Theme: Exalting Christ: A Tribute to the Life and Ministry of Steve Fernandez
+Theme: Exalting Christ: A Tribute to the Life and Ministry of Steve Fernandez ---

-Editor-in-Chief Ryan L. Rippee

-Editor Derek J. Brown

-Editorial Board Ryan Hanley C. Ryan Griffith Kyle Claunch

-FEATURED ARTICLES

-Exalting Christ: The Legacy of Steve Fernandez 1 Ryan L. Rippee Pastor-Theologians Who Exalt Christ 21 Derek J. Brown A Bibliology that Exalts Christ Apologetics that Exalts Christ Preaching that Exalts Christ BOOK REVIEWS The Path to Being a Pastor by Bobby Jamison (Crossway, 2021) The Care of Souls by Harold L. Senkbeil (Lexham, 2019) The Pastor's Bookshelf by Austin Carty (Eerdmans, 2022) From Isolation to Community by Myles Werntz (Baker, 2022) REVIEW ARTICLE Reprobation and God's Sovereignty by Peter Sammons (Kregel, 2022)
+Theme.
+Examing Christ.
+A Tribute to the Life and Ministry of Steve Pernant Editor-in-Chief Ryan L. Rippee Editor Derek J. Brown Editorial Board Ryan Hanley C. Ryan Griffith Kyle Claunch FEATURED ARTICLES Exalting Christ: The Legacy of Steve Fernandez Pastor-Theologians Who Exalt Christ A Bibliology that Exalts Christ Apologetics that Exalts Christ Preaching that Exalts Christ BOOK REVIEWS The Path to Being a Pastor by Bobby Jamison (Crossway, 2021) The Care of Souls by Harold L. Senkbeil (Lexham, 2019) The Pastor's Bookshelf by Austin Carty (Eerdmans, 2022) From Isolation to Community by Myles Werntz (Baker, 2022) REVIEW ARTICLE Reprobation and God's Sovereignty by Peter Sammons (Kregel, 2022)